rdoxenham/openstack-training/documentation/openstack-manual.md

 	# service httpd start
 	# chkconfig httpd on

 You can then navigate to http://192.168.122.101/dashboard (or http://openstack-controller/dashboard if you have updated your hosts file)- you can use your user account to login as well as the admin one to see the differences.
+Don't expect everything to work as expected (yet), we've not finished the installation!

 Note: We've not explicity set-up SSL yet, this guide avoids the use of SSL, although in future production deployments it would be prudent to use SSL for communications and configure the systems accordingly.

-#**Lab 10: Deployment of Instances**
+#**Lab 9: Deployment of Instances**

 **Prerequisites:**
 * All of the previous labs completed, i.e. Keystone, Cinder, Nova, Quantum and Glance installed